Multi-Player Resource-Sharing Games with Fair Reward Allocation: Introduction

+The framework of online optimization also shares similarities with our work since our goal is to design an online algorithm to minimize $f^{\text{worst}}(\vec{p})$.
+However, notice that $f^{\text{worst}}$ depends on the unknown vector $\vec{E}$.
+We also do not have access to an unbiased estimate or an unbiased gradient estimate of the function $f^{\text{worst}}$ due to its definition in \eqref{eqn:def_g}.
+Hence, the work on online-convex optimization where partial information on the underlying reward functions are revealed, such as online-convex optimization with multi-point bandit feedback, and the approaches based on stochastic gradient descent are also not applicable.
+Our problem is more similar to the work of~\cite{odonoghue2021matrix} on zero-sum matrix games with bandit feedback.
+However, the above work considers a two-player scenario where both players receive the actions and the rewards of themselves and the opponent as feedback.

-The game model discussed for the above two settings has been studied for the non-stochastic case under the more general framework of resource-sharing games~\cite{Rosenthal1973}, also known as congestion games.
+Our game model has been studied for the offline non-stochastic case with full information on $\vec{E}$ under the more general framework of resource-sharing games~\cite{Rosenthal1973}, also known as congestion games.
 In these games, the \textit{per-player reward} of a resource is a general function of the number of players selecting the resource.
-Also, an action for a player is a subset of the resources, where the allowed subsets make up the action space of the player.
+Also, an action for a player is a subset of the resources, where the allowed subsets make up the player's action space.
 Resource-sharing games have also been extended to various stochastic settings~\cite{Nikolova2011,Angelidakis2013}.
 Problems similar to our work have been studied in the context of adversarial resource-sharing games.
 The work of~\cite{harks2022multi} considers an adversarial resource-sharing game where each player chooses a single resource from a collection of resources, after which an adversary chooses the resource chosen by the maximum number of players.
 Also, non-atomic congestion games with malicious players have been considered through the work of~\cite{BABAIOFF200922}.
+The above works assume that $\vec{E}$ is known to all the players.